Minister of Music – Dr. Raymond Nagem

 Interim Director of Children’s Music – Cristina Soto

-Cristina Soto has been an accompanist for the Children’s Choir at Brick Church since her children were members of the Cherub Choir starting in 2007.
+Cristina Soto has been the Interim Director of Children’s Music since January of 2020 and the Music Teacher at the day school since September of 2021.
+She started her tenure with the youth choirs as an accompanist when her children were members of the Cherub Choir starting in 2007.
 She served as the Interim Children’s Choir Director at Brick Church in 2013 and 2016, interim music teacher at the Brick Church School in 2013 and she has been a teacher at the Brick Church School since 2013.
 Cristina and her family have been members of Brick Church for 15 years during which time she has served on the Board of Deacons, taught Sunday school and served as a Sunday School music volunteer.
 Cristina’s breadth of musical experience runs the gamut from teaching individual piano lessons to leading a music enrichment program at MS8, a middle school in Brooklyn, focused on vocal and percussion skills.
 Her interest in vocal pedagogy led her to complete Cross-Choral Training at the Brooklyn Youth Chorus.

 Prior to becoming a teacher Cristina had a career in international and business relations.
 She held various leadership positions at the Council on Foreign Relations, the Business Council for International Understanding, the Institute for International Research, and The Economist.
-Cristina graduated from Hunter College High School and went on to earn a BA in Music Education and International Relations from Bucknell University in Lewisburg, PA.
-She is currently pursuing her MA at Teachers College, Columbia University.
+Cristina graduated from Hunter College High School and went on to earn a BA in Music Education and International Relations from Bucknell University.
+She has a MA in Early Childhood Education from Columbia University.

 Wilson Family Yale-ISM Sacred Music Intern